 Session 5: "The Front Line"

 The fifth session is concerned with balancing surface and deep abdominal muscles to the curve of the back.
-An opportunity to address the deep hip flexors, ribcage and anterior neck compartment.
+This is an opportunity to address the deep hip flexors, ribcage and anterior neck compartment of the body.
+This session has quite a profound impact on a client's sense of space in the front of the body with continued upright support, walking feels even more natural and coordinated and the breath continues to improve and be easier.

 Session 6: "The Back Line"